 Students in my laboratory are conducting research about the governance and policy dimensions of energy and sustainability challenges using a mixture of qualitative and quantitative techniques from the social sciences.
 Students learn to integrate empirical research with theoretical frameworks from a variety of fields such as sustainability transitions, innovation studies and political science.
-Current students are currently working on topics related to electric mobility, energy transitions, the phase-out of coal power and urban sustainability.
+Current students are currently working on topics related to electric mobility, energy transitions, smart cities, hydrogen, the phase-out of coal power and unsustainable technologies and urban sustainability.